protofire/polkadot-contract-wizard/README.md

 4. Your application should now be running on the specified port.
 You can access it by visiting `localhost:<EXTERNAL_PORT>` in your browser.

-> Stop the all the running containers with the following command:
+> ✋ Stop the all the running containers with the following command:
 > `docker-compose stop`

 #### B. Local Stack

 - ⚠️ Requirements:
-    a. node >= 16
+  - node >= 16
-    b. yarn >= 1.20
+  - yarn >= 1.20

 1. Open a command-line interface in the application's root directory and install the packages with the command: